 WINNER TripAdvisor Certificate of Excellence 2018 • 2017 • 2016

 The SEIT All package is available to be booked online via the button below.
-Once you proceed through the booking process for either the Uluru or Kata Tjuta tour, you will be offered the choice to add on a second tour at a discounted rate.
+Once you book the SEIT Uluru tour, you will then have the option to add the SEIT Kata Tjuta tour in your shopping cart.
 If you have any queries or would like to book a private tour, please contact our friendly team via our enquiry form - there are some essential details to help us provide the best options for you.
 We will be in touch via your preferred contact method.

 "We did two tours (Uluru and Kata Tjuta) with SEIT Outback Australia and the guide, Rick, was exceptional.
 I have rarely met someone with such knowledge, conviction and passion for what they do; with a deep understanding and love of the outback." - Howard, UK

 "A wonderful small group experience with informative, friendly and passionate guides.
 It was great to discover so many stories and legends connected to Uluru as well as the wildlife, gorges, caves and sacred places- its so much more than just a rock!
 The colours and textures are amazing...Highly recommended." - Barb, Australia

 "The early morning start is well worth the effort.
 Getting up before sunrise and walking around the enormous ‘rock’ is so exhilarating.
 Bruce and Dylan, our guides, made the morning walk memorable with excellent stories and information.
 Their sense of humour made the walk hugely enjoyable.
 Don’t miss the best way to experience the magic of Uluru." - Val, UK